tinacms/tina.io/content/blog/a-b-test-with-tina.md

   // Get a random number between 0 and 1
   let n = cryptoRandom() * 100
-  // Get the percentage of each bucket let percentage = 100 / buckets.length
+  // Get the percentage of each bucket const percentage = 100 / buckets.length
   // Loop through the buckets and see if the random number falls
   // within the range of the bucket return (